ian-antking/lgbtq.js/README.md

 ## Usage

-Gradients can be accessed through object dot notation and injected into the style of an element or component.
+Gradients can be accessed through dot notation and injected into the style of an element or component.

 ### React

 ```
 const prideFlag = {
   background: flags.pride,
+  width: '500px',
+  height: '300px'
 }

 return (